konstantin-lukas/butter-bot/README.md

 ### BOT_TOKEN (REQUIRED)
 This is the token for your bot which you can get from the Discord developer portal.

+### GUILD_ID (REQUIRED)
+This is the server ID for the server the bot is deployed on.
+Slash commands are not registered globally and instead are per guild.

 ### DBD_CHANNEL (OPTIONAL)
 This is a channel ID the bot uses to post Dead by Daylight codes it finds on the web.